-Make these Apple Raisin Breakfast Cookies on the weekend and have them to grab and go in the morning or toss them in the kids' bag for a healthy snack.
+Make these Apple Raisin Breakfast Cookies on the weekend and have them to grab and go in the morning or for a healthy snack.
 They are low in fat and sugar with plenty of fiber to keep you going.

 Apple Raisin Breakfast Cookies